Hyeple/Git_filemanager/README.md

 ```

 - **⚠️ If the command "serve-s build" doesn't work, check your computer's firewall or security program first.
-If you still have problems afterwards, type in the commands below in order.**
+If you still have problems afterwards, type in the commands below in order.⚠️**
 ```bash
 ~/projectdirectory/frontend> yarn
 ~/projectdirectory/frontend> npm install